DavidGir/HaggleHub/README.md

  - cookie-session

 ## Contributing
 This webApp was a labor of love of the LHL Alpha Group Trio.
 Comprised of Ana Franco, David Giroux and Gerald Mwangi.
-It was
+Many thanks to the instructors and mentors OF LHL whose opinions helped us build it.

 ## License
  This project is licensed under the imaginary demo License of 2023.
 It does not expire nor is it issuable to anyone other than LHL Cohort of 16 Oct West.
 Any use of this license must be approved after by a commitee of the LHL Alpha Group with a minimum wait period of 42 days since the date of license request.